Khris Middleton NBA Preview vs. the Pacers

 Khris Middleton Insights vs. the Pacers

-- This season, he's put up 9.0% of the Bucks' attempted field goals, as he's averaging 9.9 per contest.
+- Middleton has taken 9.9 shots per game this season and made 4.6 per game, which account for 8.8% and 8.2%, respectively, of his team's total.

-- He's attempted 3.8 threes per game, or 8.1% of his team's shots from beyond the arc this season.
+- Middleton is averaging 3.7 three-point field goal attempts per game this season, which is 7.8% of his team's shots from beyond the arc.

-- The Bucks average the third-most possessions per game with 104.1.
-His opponents, the Pacers, have a middling offensive tempo, ranking 12th with 107.3 possessions per contest.
+- Middleton's opponents, the Pacers, have one of the slowest offensive tempos, ranking 24th, averaging 107.4 possessions per game, while his Bucks average 104.4 per game, sixth-highest among NBA teams.

-- The Pacers allow 125.2 points per contest, worst in the NBA.
+- Defensively, the Pacers are ranked 29th in the league, giving up 124.8 points per game.

-- The Pacers concede 43.6 rebounds per contest, ranking 12th in the league.
+- On the glass, the Pacers are ranked 11th in the NBA, conceding 43.1 rebounds per contest.

-- The Pacers are the sixth-ranked squad in the league, conceding 24.9 assists per contest.
+- Looking at assists, the Pacers have conceded 24.7 per game, sixth in the league.

-- Giving up 10.1 made 3-pointers per game, the Pacers are the best squad in the league.
+- The Pacers are the best squad in the NBA at allowing threes, giving up 10.2 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!